Samir Kuntar, Back in Lebanon

-July 23, 2008 update: Kuntar has vowed to fight for Hezbullah and kill more Israelis, MEMRI documents today.
+July 23, 2008 update: Kuntar (who is Druze) has vowed to fight for Hezbullah and kill more Israelis, MEMRI documents today.

-July 28, 2008 update: The above article inspired a criticism by Yoram Schweitzer that the Jerusalem Post published on July 24.
+July 28, 2008 update: My article on the Israeli decision to release Kuntar inspired a retort by Yoram Schweitzer that the Jerusalem Post published on July 24.
 I reply to Schweitzer today, again in the Jerusalem Post, in "May an American Comment on Israel?"

 Aug.
 3, 2008 update: Schweitzer has again critiqued me, to which I have commented at "A Final Reply to Yoram Schweitzer."